atlasphp/Atlas.Orm/docs/writing.md

 If you like, you can persist a Record and all of its loaded relationships (and all of *their* loaded relationships, etc.) back to the database using the Atlas `persist()` method.
-This is good for simple relationship structures where the order of write operations is not critical.
+This is good for straightforward relationship structures where the order of write operations does not need to be closely managed.

 The `persist()` method will: